Inequalities and bounds for expected order statistics from transform-ordered families: Funding

-\textbf{Funding.}{ T.L. was supported by the Italian funds ex MURST 60\% 2021, by the Czech Science Foundation (GACR) under project 20-16764S and V\v{S}B-TU Ostrava under the SGS project SP2021/15.
-I.A. and P.E.O. were partially supported by the Centre for Mathematics of the University of Coimbra UID/MAT/00324/2020, funded by the Portuguese Government through FCT/MCTES and co-funded by the European Regional Development Fund through the Partnership Agreement PT2020.}
+T.L. was supported by the Italian funds ex MURST 60\% 2022.
+I.A. and P.E.O. were partially supported by the Centre for Mathematics of the University of Coimbra UID/MAT/00324/2020, funded by the Portuguese Government through FCT/MCTES and co-funded by the European Regional Development Fund through the Partnership Agreement PT2020.